 The plan was to finish the toilet before the start of the monsoon but sadly enough the pre-monsoon started very early that year.
 Due to the many showers, the builders had difficulty finishing the outside of the toilet.
 Inside was no problem due to the closed roof but outside proved to be a major task.
 They had to work around the showers but with the increasing monsoon it became more and more difficult to finish the outside.

 At the end of August 2016 we finally finished the new toilet building.
-It took a lot of hard work.
-Finishing the toilet building took more time than what we anticipated.
+It took a lot of hard work and took more time than we anticipated.
 Heavy showers, structural shortage of building materials and at times not enough builders were only a few problems we came across.
 But now, finally, the new toilet building is finished.

 Curious how the new toilet looks like, press this link: Gallery and go the Deurali Album.